Stephen-Seo/SFML_GameEngine/README.md

 This game engine uses a state stack system to switch between different game states.

-A new state must inherit from the `State` class located at `src/state.hpp`.
+A new state must inherit from the `State` class located at `src/engine/state.hpp`.

 - Create a new state object that derives from `State`

 This state must also be registered with the game engine.
-A new enum value must be added in `src/stateIdentifiers.hpp`, then the new state class must be registered to link it to that enum value.

 - Register the state with the game